nathanbraun/quicksilver-wiki/docs/quicksilver/annotations/stephenson-neal-quicksilver-12-minerva-alan-sinder.md

 She was in the style of a Dutch flute, which had been a popular design for European merchant ships in the early 1700's.
 Not content with the 26 cannons she was already carrying, Blackbeard increased the number to 40.
 Any Dutch Flute was a prize in the early 18th Century.
 ![MerchantshipMW.jpg](/https://web.archive.org/web/20060725170907im_/http://www.metaweb.com/wiki/upload/a/a2/MerchantshipMW.jpg)
- **A Dutch-style Flute
-identified as being a replica
-of the HMAV Bounty**

 Primarily a prize for the shipping world, the Flute was an impressive 300 ton, 80 foot ship that proved inexpensive to build as well as man.
 The Flute needed only a dozen seamen.
 With a flat bottom, broad beams, and a round stern, this ship soon became the favored model of a cargo ship.
 A large part of the popularity of the Flute for commerce was her incredible cargo capacity; about 150% that of similar ships.
 In this, they soon became a common prey for savvy pirates.

 ### The Flute-ship

 One suspect the actual name of the van Hoek's ship would be the *Juffrouw Minerva*.
 And a Dutch designed ship would be bigger than the the British *La Concorde*.